francescmarti00/dmu-multimedia/md/Passing-Variables-Webpages.md

 ![image](https://raw.githubusercontent.com/francescmarti00/dmu-multimedia/master/resources/Passing_Var.png)

 So, how to pass, how to submit the values of a form through URL?
-In fact, we don't have to do 'anything': the form submit these values by default.
+In fact, we don't have to do 'anything': the form submits these values by default.

-Let's see the folling example.
+Let's see the following example.
 This is the form:

 ```JS
 <!DOCTYPE html>